How to SEARCH this FAQ section? đ

 SH6 Series

-You must complete all six races within 60 months, starting from the date you finish your first race.
+(until 2025, runners had to complete all six races within 60 months, starting from the date they completed their first race)

 "Complete" means you must finish the race, i.e. you must have an official chip time in the race results.